Career Development Timeline for 1Ls

 • Engage with your summer employer, work hard, and build strong relationships.

-• Update your resume to include summer employment and activities, including pro bono work.
-Email your primary counselor to review your resume.
+• Update your resume to include summer employment and activities, including pro bono work from the spring semester.

 • If you’re interested in working in public interest, look for information in August about attending the Equal Justice Works Conference and Career Fair held virtually in October.